-Ben, Ella, Jorge, Manuel and Mario experienced discrimination.
+Ben, Ella, Jorge, Manuel and Mario experienced discrimination (examples did not use real names).
 These situations exemplify the various grounds in which individuals or groups may be discriminated against.
 This can happen in instances such as applying for housing, requesting for services, or while at the workplace.

 What is discrimination?

 Discrimination is “an action or decision that treats a person or a group negatively for reasons such as their race, age or disability.”
 In Canada, it is unlawful to treat another person negatively on such grounds as:

 - Religion or creed, religious belief, religious association or religious activity

 - Sex (including sex-determined characteristics or circumstances, such as pregnancy, the possibility of pregnancy, or circumstances related to pregnancy)